-Pure biking goodness in a pint-size package, Cleary Bikes are the perfect single-speed bikes for aggressive young riders.
-For the average rider, the geometry is not ideal.
+Pure biking goodness in a pint-sized package, Cleary Bikes are the perfect single-speed bikes for adventurous young riders.
+Super stable for added confidence for tackling jumps, curbs, etc.

 Recommendation: Highly Recommended